awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD_command_examples.md

 ```

 **Important**
 The temporary security credentials must be valid for the entire duration of the UNLOAD statement\.
-If the temporary security credentials expire during the load process, the UNLOAD will fail and the transaction will be rolled back\.
-For example, if temporary security credentials expire after 15 minutes and the UNLOAD requires one hour, the UNLOAD will fail before it completes\.
+If the temporary security credentials expire during the load process, the UNLOAD fails and the transaction is rolled back\.
+For example, if temporary security credentials expire after 15 minutes and the UNLOAD requires one hour, the UNLOAD fails before it completes\.

 ## Unload VENUE to a Fixed\-Width Data File<a name="unload-venue-fixed-width"></a>